Meeting recording · macOS

 Is meeting recording private?
 Does my audio stay on my Mac?

 Yes.
 With a local model (Whisper or Parakeet on the Apple Neural Engine) the recording is transcribed entirely on-device and never leaves your Mac.
 The audio file and transcript are saved to a local history under Application Support.
-Cloud transcription is strictly opt-in: only if you choose an OpenAI model is audio sent — directly to OpenAI under your own API key.
+Cloud transcription is strictly opt-in: only if you choose an OpenAI or ElevenLabs model is audio sent — directly to that provider under your own API key.

 Which permissions does meeting recording need?